0xanjalit/Ethernaut-solutions/README.md

 # Ethernaut-ctf-solutions

 i'm using sepolia testnet for the transactions, u can choose testnet accordingly.
-All the instance code is in instances folder.
+All the instance code is in instances folder and the $LEVEL_ADDRESS used is the instance address for respective levels.

 ## level00 - Hello Ethernaut